Introduction: Strategies to reduce transport emissions

 Apart from in NSW or WA where the weight of EV batteries adds to annual registration fees, the additional fixed costs are entirely attributable to the higher purchase price of EVs relative to IC vehicles with equivalent specifications.
 As the industry points out, the overall cost savings with EVs—not just lower fuel costs but also reduced maintenance costs due to the much simpler drivetrain—means that in terms of total ownership costs, EVs should reach parity with IC vehicles much sooner than raw purchase prices would suggest.
 But the higher purchase price nonetheless acts as a barrier to non-enthusiasts in the car market.

 The challenge then is to introduce carefully designed support measures for EVs that encourage mass-market adoption, but without using public money to add cars to the road or add to car dependence with poorly-targeted subsidies.
 As noted at the outset and also highlighted by the EV industry itself, strong energy efficiency standards that mandate low emissions on a whole-fleet basis are a key factor behind take-up of EVs in international markets.
-There are increasing calls for the introduction of such standards at a national level in Australia (where currently there are none), including in December 2020 by the South Australian government.
+There are increasing calls for the introduction of such standards at a national level in Australia (where currently there are none), including in December 2020 by the South Australian government and in May 2021 by the Victorian government.

 South Australia produced an EV plan in late 2020 that will mandate EVs for government fleet purchases, and has an aspirational target of all passenger car purchases being EVs by 2035 (although as a sub-national jurisdiction it is not in a position to mandate this).
-This provides further important context for its introduction of a road user charge for EVs in 2021.
-In SA’s case, this is seen as part of a wider tax reform strategy involving Federal and State governments.
+Victoria likewise will add 400 zero-emission vehicles to its government fleet by 2023, will roll out publicly funded charging stations alongside the aforementioned $3000 subsidy for EV purchases, and aims for half of all new car sales being zero-emission vehicles by 2030.
+Both strategies provide important context for the introduction of a road user charge for EVs in these jurisdictions in 2021 or 2022.
+In SA’s case, this is explicitly seen as part of a wider tax reform strategy involving Federal and State governments.

 Introducing direct road user charging as a replacement for fuel excise tax has been recommended at high level numerous times in Australia, including by the Productivity Commission in its 2017 Shifting the Dial report, and more recently by Infrastructure Victoria.
 Importantly though, the push gains added weight with the anticipated transition from fossil-fuel to electric vehicles.
 While IC cars were the norm, replacing fuel excise with direct user charges could be seen as just marginal tinkering with comparative contributions by different motorists, of largely theoretical value to the economic rationalists proposing the measure.
 As long as every motorist was contributing to revenue with each additional litre of fuel, it could be argued that fuel excise was a simple and efficient—if imperfect—method of charging for road use in proportion to the volume of travel.